opendime/opendime/v2.4/Readme.md

 ## Example `rngverify.py` Output

-The entropy used to pick the key was recorded in `entropy.bin` and can be verified using `unsealed/advanced/rngverify.py`.
+The entropy used to pick the key was recorded in `entropy.bin` and can be verified using the code in:
+`unsealed/advanced/rngverify.py`

 ```
-% ./advanced/rngverify.py entropy.bin
+% ./unsealed/advanced/rngverify.py entropy.bin

 STEP1: Secret exponent is hash of things we expected (good).